HassanKayondo/TreeShape/README.md

 ### Simulating trees and estimating tree statistics
 The four sets of simulated data were generated using the `str_simulation.py` and `unstr_simulation.py` for structured and unstructured populations respectively.
+Models and tree shape statistics are defined in `model_functions.py` and `tree_shape_statistics.py` scripts respectively.

 * Dataset1